Tree Facts

 Story of the Tree

-The original flowering cherries on the Capitol Campus were planted in 1932, but many have since died or required replacement because of disease or environmental conditions.
+The Kwanzan cherry trees on Capitol Campus, which stand along the aptly named Cherry Lane, were originally planted in 1932.
+Many have since died and required replacement because of disease or environmental conditions.

-The Kwanzan cherry tree is a cultivated variety of cherry blossom trees bred exclusively for ornamental purposes with species from Korea, Japan, and China.
+The Kwanzan is a cultivated variety of cherry blossom trees bred exclusively for ornamental purposes with species from Korea, Japan, and China.
+They are among the first blooms of spring on campus, but the Yoshino cherry trees tend to bloom one to two weeks earlier.